 Japanese tea ceremony used to be one of the bridal training practices taught to young women, who had to learn it before getting married.

-Judo is one of the Japanese martial arts and is one of the official Olympic sports.
-Japan has won many gold medals in Judo at the Olympics.
-Judo is a sport not only, for men but also women.
-You might have heard about a popular anime called “Yawara” – a story about a girl who started learning Judo
+Judo is a Japanese martial art, recognised as an official Olympic sport.
+Japan has won many gold medals in Judo at the Olympics and is a sport not only for men but also for women.
+You might have heard about a popular anime called “Yawara” – a story about a girl who started doing Judo.

-Judo has strict rules, and you might get injured if you don’t follow them, plus you need to train hard in case you want to reach a high level.
-In short-term learning, it is still fun to learn many techniques (called “waza” in Japanese).
-Interesting experience!
+Judo has strict rules, and it’s easy to get injured if you don’t follow them.
+And you will need to train hard if you want to reach a high level.
+For short-term learning it’s still fun to learn many techniques (called “waza” in Japanese).
+Sure to be an interesting experience!

 Kendo (Japanese Traditional Fencing) is a competitive fighting sport, which descended from swordsmanship (kenjutsu) and uses bamboo swords (shinai) and protective armour (bōgu).
 Today, it is widely practised within Japan and many other nations across the world.
-There are three strike zones: the head, trunk, and forearm (men, do, and kote, respectively, in Japanese).
-Just like Western fencing, traditional Japanese swordsmanship has become a modern sport as well as a great pride of Japanese.
-If you have free time and prefer to learn one of the Japanese traditional martial arts, Kendo is not going to let you down!
+There are three strike zones: the head, torso, and forearm (men, do, and kote, respectively, in Japanese).
+Just like Western fencing, traditional Japanese swordsmanship has become a modern sport.

-Japanese calligraphy is also called ‘Shodo” or “Shuuji” and is famous and popular all over the world.
+Japanese calligraphy, ‘Shodo” or “Shuuji” is famous and popular all over the world.
 There are a few types of handwriting, and the famous ones are Kaisho (regular script style), and Gyousho (semi-cursive style).
 If you are a beginner, you usually will start with Kaisho.

 The following tools are used when you do Japanese calligraphy.